Policy on B visas

 Other than a "B" visitor status (see above) it really depends on what visa you are currently on and your educational goals.
 If you are on one of these visa types below, then you may be required to change your visa status to F1 before joining an academic degree program:

-- an F2 dependent visa IF you wish to enroll full-time
+- An F2 dependent visa IF you wish to enroll full-time

 - An M1 visa

 .
 If you are uncertain, check this detailed chart

-- We strongly advise you to contact an immigration attorney for additional information on changing your visa status while in the U.S. Not all visa types are eligible for a change of status.
+- We strongly advise you to contact an immigration attorney for additional information on changing your visa status while in the U.S. as not all visa types are eligible for a change of status.